gasgit-cs/pforcs-problem-sheet/README.md

 #

 ## W04

 ### ***Program to demo Collatz conjecture***

-Take a int number from the users and calculate steps\
+Take an int from the user and calculate steps

 *Steps*\
         take an integer from user\